akuse-app/akuse/README.md

 git clone https://github.com/aleganza/akuse.git
 ```

-Next, go to [This link](https://anilist.co/settings/developer) and create a new AniList API Client.
+Next, go to [this link](https://anilist.co/settings/developer) and create a new AniList API Client.
 As Redirect URL, you can insert http://localhost:9009/logged and it should work.
 Now go inside the src/modules folder and create a cliendData.js file with a structure like this: